rahulkumar2023/Data-Analysis-with-Python-Pandas-and-Google-Data-Studio/README.md

 - Exploratory Data Analysis:
   - Methods for understanding data distributions, relationships, and trends.

 - Statistical and Computational Workflows:
   - Implementation of calculations, statistical models, and data processing pipelines.

 - Data Visualization:
   - Generation of visual insights using tools and libraries like Matplotlib, Seaborn, and Google Data Studio.

+- Case Studies:
+  - Includes detailed case studies on topics such as customer lifetime value, election forecasting, economic crisis analysis, and more.
+These case studies highlight practical applications of data analysis techniques in various domains.

 - Performance Evaluation:
   - Detailed performance metrics and profiling for optimized workflows.